What Did Vikings Look Like? From Appearance to Attire & More

 Piercings and Other Body Modifications

 Although evidence for Viking piercings is also limited, it is possible that some individuals wore earrings or other forms of body adornment.
-Other body modifications, such as scarification or branding, may have been practiced, but definitive evidence is lacking.

 It is important to remember that Viking culture was diverse, and practices likely varied between different groups and regions.